 May 19, 1943

 Received your letter of the 17th and must answer it immediately.
-I can’t call you up cause I don’t have any time – I’ve too much to say, so I won’t send you a telegram.
-Here’s the set-up – I’ll write and tell my mom about it today – I know she won’t want me to get married, but she’ll approve and we’ll get her blessings.
+I can’t call you up cause I do not have any time – I’ve too much to say, so I won’t send you a telegram.
+Here is the set-up – I’ll write and tell my mom about it today – I know she won’t want me to get married, but she’ll approve and we’ll get her blessings.
 How about your mom?
 I believe she’ll approve and hope to get her blessings.

 The ring can be purchased when I get home, or, if you care to get it let me know and I’ll send you some dough I don’t know about an engagement ring; if you want one, we’ll get it when I get home.
 If not, we’ll get a very good wedding ring.